kalafus/kalafus.github.io/docs/INeedsMAMeetings/index.md

 No. This app is independently developed and not affiliated with [Marijuana Anonymous World Services (MAWS)](https://ma12.org).

 **Why did you make this?**
-This project was build as an act of service.
+This project was built as an act of service.
 In MA, many of us believe we only keep what we have by giving it away.

 **How are you funded?**
 This project runs entirely on donated developer time.
 It requires no infrastructure and is not funded by, or affiliated with, outside enterprises.